mcc-prior-art/mcc-layer/README.md

 ## AI-Built Governance Runtime

 MCC-Core is not only a governance doctrine.
 Its reference runtime was implemented with an AI coding agent, tested against doctrine-level invariants, and validated through public GitHub CI.

 **The constraint layer was built with the constrained.**

 **Evidence:** [PR #4 — Runtime Upgrade Merge](https://github.com/mcc-prior-art/mcc-layer/pull/4)

+Runtime upgrade record: PR #4 merged as commit `32d4d3a`, extending the reference runtime with a bounded 10,000-entry cache invariant under public CI verification.

 ---